Hellvector/Thresholds/README.md

 ### Exploration
 - Asking questions and listening to detail is more useful than any stats, items, or skills you have.
-- Take the Warden's description without suspicion, but don't shy away from seeking more information.
+- Take the GM's description without suspicion, but don't shy away from seeking more information.
 - There is no single correct way forward.

 ### Talking